dkimd5/momentum-clone/README.md

 This application is clone of google momentum app.

-You can take a look at this [here](https://kim-ensu.github.io/momentum-clone/).
+You can take a look at it [here](https://kim-ensu.github.io/momentum-clone/).